Abner-NM/alx-low_level_programming/0x0B-malloc_free/README.md

 	* If width or height is 0 or negative, return NULL
 4. **4-free_grid.c** - a function that frees a 2 dimensional grid previously created by your alloc_grid function_
 	* Note that we will compile with your alloc_grid.c file.
 Make sure it compiles
+5. **100-argstostr.c** - a function that concatenates all the arguments of your program
+	* Returns NULL if ac == 0 or av == NULL
+	* Returns a pointer to a new string, or NULL if it fails
+	* Each argument should be followed by a \n in the new string